SingStuti/winepredict/README.md

 #### Project Goals

 Use machine learning to determine which physiochemical properties make a wine 'good' and devlop a web app with the help of streamlit to predict quality of wine?
+You can also check my blog on Medium for detailed explanation:
+<a href="https://medium.com/@singhstuti/wine-quality-prediction-app-8ba8291d40f9">Blog Link</a>

 #### Data Overview